 Your body will enter ketosis any time you fast for a long duration.
 Many experts believe that runners actually enter a state of ketosis during a long run, especially if they’ve been carb-cycling.

 In addition to fasting and exercise, ketosis can also be entered when you’re eating very few carbohydrates – less than 15% of your daily calories, as your body will source its fuel from the fat, you intake rather than the restricted form of carbohydrates.

-Does Ketosis Really Help With Fat Loss?
+Help With Fat Loss?

 With any diet, there is always speculation and instances where it may not work.
 With that said, the ketogenic diet, or a low-carb diet, effectively promotes weight loss and fat loss.

 Recent research has even shown that, along with the ability to promote fat loss and weight loss, a keto diet also decreases the level of triglycerides, LDL cholesterol, and blood glucose.
 It increases the level of HDL cholesterol (the “good” cholesterol).
 All of these effects are essential to your overall health.